Edina Bakatue Festival

 Bakatue is a festival of the people of Elmina township and its traditional area, a geographical stool land more appropriately referred to as “EDINAMAN”.

 Bakatue falls on the first Tuesday of July (the month of Ayewoho) each year.
-It is celebrated in honour of the founder of the central town Elmina, the headquarters to Edina Traditional Area.
+It is celebrated in honour of the founder of the central town of Elmina, the headquarters of the Edina Traditional Area.

 Read Also:

-“Bakatue” translated means “the opening of the lagoon” or the “Draining of the Lagoon”.
-It is celebrated to commemorate the founding of the town, Elmina by the Europeans.
+“Bakatue” translated means “the opening of the lagoon” or “Draining of the Lagoon”.
+It is celebrated to commemorate the founding of the town, Elmina, by the Europeans.
 It is also celebrated to invoke the deity, Nana Benya’s continuous protection of the state and its people.

-The term “Bakatue” is contradictory in its literal meaning, that is, The opening up of the lagoon.
-It has puzzled many in view of the obvious fact that unlike stagnant lagoon which needs to be dug and opened up by artificial means when inundated.
+The term “Bakatue” is contradictory in its literal meaning, that is, the opening up of the lagoon.
+It has puzzled many in view of the obvious fact that, unlike a stagnant lagoon, which needs to be dug and opened up by artificial means when inundated.
 Benya naturally flows into the sea.
-The lagoon is veritably an arm of the sea and at high tide it runs four miles inland to “Anwiwdo” which is supposed to be the source of Benya.
-The term Bakatue therefore is only ironically applied and no Implements are necessary or employed to effect the opening into the sea as it is a tidal lagoon.
+The lagoon is veritably an arm of the sea, and at high tide it runs four miles inland to “Anwiwdo”, which is supposed to be the source of Benya.
+The term Bakatue, therefore, is only ironically applied, and no Implements are necessary or employed to effect the opening into the sea, as it is a tidal lagoon.

-To commemorate the discovery, a hut was erected where the emigrants refreshed.
-Kwa Amankwa bowed and worshipped and in the solemn silence there suddenly appeared before him a god animate of the Lagoon now called river Benya.
+To commemorate the discovery, a hut was erected where the emigrants could refresh.
+Kwa Amankwa bowed and worshipped, and in the solemn silence, there suddenly appeared before him a god animate of the Lagoon now called River Benya.
 The self-manifesting deity made human company with Amankwa for eight days, a period at the expiration of which a covenant was concluded between man and god.

 The sayings of the covenant are:

 .2.
-That schedule was to be worked out from the phases of the moon which stipulated that the first Tuesday of the month of July of each calendar year shall be observed as a festival day in commemoration of this man-deity meeting.
+That schedule was to be worked out from the phases of the moon, which stipulated that the first Tuesday of July of each calendar year shall be observed as a festival day in commemoration of this man-deity meeting.

-3. That the Omanhen, Divisional Chiefs, Sub Chiefs, stool holders, Asafo elders Priests and Priestesses and the entire citizenry would present the sacred food (mixture of yam, palm oil and eggs) to the god of the River on the founder’s day.
+3. That the Omanhen, Divisional Chiefs, Sub Chiefs, stool holders, Asafo elders, Priests and Priestesses and the entire citizenry would present the sacred food (mixture of yams, palm oil and eggs) to the god of the River on the founder’s day.

 Activities